AryanDixit1928/Python-Practice/README.md

 ### 6. To-Do List (with File Handling)
 - Add, view, and delete tasks
 - Tasks saved in a text file
+-
+### 7.Text File Handling
+-Read and write data using .txt files
+-Used for simple data storage like tasks, notes, and logs

+### 8.CSV File Handling
+-Store and retrieve structured data in tabular form -Useful for records like student details and marks

+### 9.Binary File Handling
+-Store Python objects in binary format
+-Implemented using the pickle module for secure data storage

 ## Tech Used
 - Python